Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

 In terms of Painter models, as shown in Table~\ref{tab:sig_pipe_score}, for the same story, images generated by different Painter models yield different Semantic Scores.
 GPT-Image-1, a more recent T2I model, demonstrates better performance than DALL·E 3.
 When the ``quality'' hyperparameter of GPT-Image-1 is changed from ``medium'' to ``auto'', a significant improvement in performance can also be observed.

 This is attributed to the varying text-alignment capabilities of the Painter models.
 Higher-quality images generated by better Painter models can more accurately depict events, character emotions, other visual clues and their inter-connections in the image, so that ISA model or human can more easily understand the stories happening in the image.
 This conclusion can be validated by Figure~\ref{fig:alignment_eval}.
 We can observe that GPT-image-1's Story-Image Alignment Score is significantly higher than that of DALL-E 3.
-The performance gap is particularly significant in the four dimensions of [Character], [Character Relationship], [Event], and [Event Causal Relationship].
-More specifically, Figure~\ref{fig:alignment_case} shows that in (a), GPT-image-1 successfully renders the text “Strawberries: Buy One Get One Free.” within the image, whereas DALL-E 3 fails to do so.
-In (b), GPT-image-1 also provides a more accurate portrayal of the characters' emotions, capturing the excitement and nervousness of the children secretly unwrapping gifts, as well as the father's sense of gratification.
-Thus, we can see that the Storytelling Image Generation task also places higher demands on the capabilities of T2I models, in order to meet the requirement of telling a semantically rich story using just a single image.
+The performance gap is particularly significant in [Character], [Character Relationship], [Event], and [Event Causal Relationship].
+The significance of Painter is further corroborated by the case studies in Appendix~\ref{sec:case_painter}.
+This indicates our task imposes stringent requirements on T2I capabilities to deliver complex storytelling in one image.